MykolaPinchuk/spg_stocks/README.md

 Notes:
-when building v0.1 relying on the standard project dev/prod pipeline, need to do pip install --upgrade google-cloud-storage to make main.py work
+when building v0.1 relying on the standard project dev/prod pipeline, need to do pip install --upgrade google-cloud-storage to make main.py work this app requires more RAM than previous ones, so I use F2 GAE instance.